 We are proud that so many people from EU countries have chosen to live in Enfield, contributing to the local community.
 We hope that Brexit will not affect our residents and that those who want to stay will do so.

 We are committed to ensuring that Enfield, its residents and businesses get the best outcome from Brexit and are making plans to ensure we continue to provide excellent services to everyone in Enfield.

 Leaving the EU will lead to a number of changes that will affect businesses and residents.
 If you are:

 For the latest guidance and information on preparing to leave the EU, visit GOV.UK.

 For information on the EU Settlement Scheme, view our factsheet (PDF).

 The Government is encouraging all EU citizens living in the United Kingdom to check online if they need to apply to the settlement scheme, by visiting GOV.UK, and follow the guidance to register if needed.
 We encourage you to do this as soon as possible.

-They can also help with completing your application for settled status, so you will need:
+To help complete your application for settled status, you will need: